SupeRuier/awesome-active-learning/subfields/deep_AL.md

 Consistency (stay same after a distortion):
 - [Consistency-Based Semi-supervised Active Learning: Towards Minimizing Labeling Cost [2020, ECCV]](https://link.springer.com/chapter/10.1007/978-3-030-58607-2_30): the selection is based on the consistency-task instead of the classification task.
 - [Semi-Supervised Active Learning with Temporal Output Discrepancy [2021, Arxiv]](https://arxiv.org/pdf/2107.14153.pdf)

+Contrastive Loss:
+- [Improving Robustness and Efficiency in Active Learning with Contrastive Loss [2021, Arxiv]](https://arxiv.org/pdf/2109.06873.pdf): Select instances least similar to the labeled ones with the same class.

 # Criticism/Discovery on Deep AL